ai-connor/cloudradial/README.md

-# Go API client for ncentral
+# Go API client for cloudradial

 The CloudRadial API is currently in development.
 For more information visit <a href='https://radials.io/api' target='_blank'>https://radials.io/api</a>